pyllyukko/user.js/README.md

 * [OCSP stapling](https://blog.mozilla.org/security/2013/07/29/ocsp-stapling-in-firefox/) (enabled by default anyway)
 * Disable [TLS session tickets](https://www.blackhat.com/us-13/archives.html#NextGen)
 * Enforces [pinning](https://wiki.mozilla.org/SecurityEngineering/Public_Key_Pinning)

+### Ciphers

+This section tweaks the cipher suites used by Firefox.
+The idea is to support only the strongest ones with emphasis on [forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy), but without compromising compatibility with all those sites on the internet.
+As new crypto related flaws are discovered quite often, the cipher suites can be [tweaked to mitigate these newly discovered threats](https://github.com/pyllyukko/user.js/pull/18).

 Here's a list of the ciphers with default config and Firefox 27.0.1: